 Once in a while, you will meet a client that designs his own screen, or comes up with his own ideas of what is the ultimate design.

 They don't come to you for guidance, your role is one of a scribe: to translate into design what their brilliant mind thought of.
 Accepting user testing is to allow vulnerability; criticizing the ego maniac's creation is received as a personal attack on them.

 Because delusion is the common denominator in these 3 cases, our role as UX designers is to provide concrete, excuse-proof evidence of the necessity of feedback in the design process.

-This is the first part in a two-part series on user testing.
+This is the first part of a two-part series on user testing.
+Part two: